Fancy2209/Recapturing-The-DeadZone/src/content/docs/core-main.md

 ### Initial Data Exchange & Player Data Loading

-- Early socket communication is focused on retrieving the player's game state.
+- Early socket communication is focused on retrieving the player's game state and additional data stored in the server.
 - [`onGameReady`](/thelaststand/app/network/network#ongameready) function from Network class is expected to run.
   - The `"gr"` message (game ready) should be sent from the socket server:
-    - The message contains 5 values: server time, binaries data (XML files from server), and 3 JSON dumps which are cost table data, survivor class table, and login player state.
-The message is allegedly specific to the authenticated player account.
+    - The message contains 5 values:
+      1. Server time in long data type.
+      2. Binaries data in XML or gzipped XML, which are assets like `buildings.xml`, `attire.xml`, etc. The game updates its loaded XML with the one sent from server.
+      3. JSON cost table data, possibly the in-game cost for items or upgrades.
+      4. JSON survivor class table, the specific stats of a survivor class (e.g., `baseAttributes` like `health`, `combatMelee`, `movement`).
+      5. JSON login player state, allegedly updates from server (like news, sales) and other events that has occured while player is logged out.
   - The `onNetworkGameDataReceived` from core `Main.as` will be triggered every time the game receives XML files from server.
 This method updates the game's currently loaded XML with the newly received XML.
   - The JSON dumps are parsed and stored in local variables in the `Network` class for later use.
   - Next is loading `PlayerObjects`, `NeighborHistory`, and `Inventory` from BigDB by making request to [API 85](/glossary#api-85).
 A network error (which force disconnects the player) will be raised if the loaded objects are empty or null.
 - When all three objects are loaded successfully, [`onPlayerDataLoaded`](/thelaststand/app/network/network#onplayerdataloaded) is called.
 - `onPlayerDataLoaded`
-  - Construct in-game `Survivor` objects.
+  - Create in-game `Survivor` objects using the `AHBuildSrvs` method.
+This method internally reads the parsed survivor class table from the server, loads local assets and data, and maps them to the corresponding survivor object.
-  - Parses the loaded `PlayerObjects` and initializes internal game state.
+  - Parses `playerObject` and `loginPlayerState` to initializes internal game state.
   - Initializes core game systems: `GlobalQuestSystem`, `QuestSystem`, `OfferSystem`, and `AllianceSystem`.
   - Send the game ready signal.